ferpetrelli/kohana-flexible-migrations/README.markdown

 Some features:

 * Kohana 3.2 compatibility
+* Automatic migration file generation
 * Solves the problem with migrations numbers using a timestamp instead of a integer
-* Migration generation with one click
 * Supports migrations and rollbacks
 * Due the naming convention for files, you can work on teams without concerns!
 * Nice web interface